 How to reach?

-You can take a ferry from Port Blair or from Havelock to reach Neil island.
-To read the intricacies of bookings, read my post how to spend seven days in the Andaman Islands -plan your own itinerary.
-To read about Havelock Island, read my post a comprehensive guide to exploring Havelock Island in three days.
-We took the ship from Port Blair to Neil island and in a pleasant surprise, passengers on the deck were invited to soak in the view from the captain’s deck.
-The view was stunning.
+The ferry from Port Blair to Neil takes around two hours and from Havelock round half an hour.
+To know about the intricacies of bookings, take a look at my post how to spend seven days in the Andaman Islands -plan your own itinerary.
+Read about Havelock Island in my post a comprehensive guide to exploring Havelock Island in three days.
+We took the ship from Port Blair to Neil island and were pleasantly surprised when passengers on deck were invited to soak in the stunning views from the captain’s deck.

-If you have an entire day at your disposal and an overnight stay, you can rent a bicycle or explore this tiny island in foot.
-If you have to take a ferry back the same day however, you can rent an auto at the jetty.
+You can rent a bicycle or explore on foot if you are making an overnight stay, however, if you have to return back the same day, rent an auto at the jetty.
 Based on your bargaining skills, the auto driver will take you to all the main spots listed in the official tourist booklet for somewhere around Rs.
-600, which brings us to things to do in Neil island.
+600.

 Where to stay?

-There are not many listings on internet, and the ones that are listed are quite expensive.
-I saw many resorts on the island, so I think you can risk booking a ferry for later, and find an accomodation after your arrival.
+There are few listings on internet, however, they are expensive.
+I saw many resorts on the island, so you can risk booking an accommodation on arrival.

 Don’t forget to get a quick bite at the canteen after disembarking from the jetty, and before setting out on sight seeing.
-There are many menu options, the price is reasonable and the food is delicious.
+There are many options on the menu, the price is reasonable and the food is delicious.

 Points of interest

 Broadly speaking, there are three beaches of interest and a natural bridge.